apsinghdev/PopenStatus/README.md

    go run cmd/seed/main.go
    ```

-Note: Make sure your `DATABASE_URL` in the `.env` file is correctly set before running migrations.
+Note: Please make sure your `DATABASE_URL` in the `.env` file is correctly set before running migrations.

 Now you can access this application of `http://localhost:8080`.